FTAI LAWSUIT ALERT: Levi & Korsinsky Notifies FTAI Aviation Ltd. Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-27, 2025 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in FTAI Aviation Ltd. ("FTAI Aviation" or the "Company") (NASDAQ: FTAI) of a class action securities lawsuit.
+NEW YORK, Jan.
+31, 2025 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in FTAI Aviation Ltd. ("FTAI Aviation" or the "Company") (NASDAQ: FTAI ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of FTAI Aviation investors who were adversely affected by alleged securities fraud between July 23, 2024 and January 15, 2025.
 Follow the LINK below to get more information and be contacted by a member of our team: